bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 This model ensures broad accessibility while generating revenue in a user-friendly, ethical way.
 There are no barriers to entry.
 Instead, our monetisation grows as users find value and choose to engage more deeply.

-The app also has potential for **social impact** by helping users build healthier habits in a non-intimidating and fun way.
+The app also has potential for social impact by helping users build healthier habits in a non-intimidating and fun way.
 CITY WALK contributes to both physical and mental wellbeing.
-It encourages movement, creates positive feedback loops, and builds community—key pillars in addressing sedentary lifestyles.
+It encourages movement, creates positive feedback loops, and builds community.
+These are all the key pillars in addressing sedentary lifestyles.

+## How Does CITY WALK Work?

+CITY WALK is designed around a simple, motivating core loop that turns physical activity into tangible progress through gamification.

+### Core Gameplay

+- The app tracks your daily steps.
+For every **1,000 steps walked**, users earn **“Step Coins”**, the in-app virtual currency.
+- This creates a direct feedback loop: **Walk more, Earn more, Build more**.
+- Users spend Step Coins to unlock and place **buildings, parks, and landmarks** in their own virtual city, creating a unique and visual representation of their fitness journey.

+### Optional Real-Money Wagering for Premium Rewards

+For users looking for an extra push, CITY WALK includes an optional, low-stakes wagering feature:

+- Users can **wager small amounts of real money** on hitting a **daily step goal**.
+- Upon success, they earn **premium currency**, which can be exchanged for **exclusive digital rewards**, such as rare buildings or city expansions.
+- If the goal is not met, the wagered amount is forfeited, providing **risk-managed accountability** while still being entirely voluntary.

+### Integrated Social & Community Features

+CITY WALK turns walking into a shared experience with built-in social mechanics:

+- **Leaderboards**: Track and compare progress with friends, local users, or global players.
+- **Team-Based Challenges**: Join walking teams and collaborate toward shared goals.
+- **Guilds**: Form small communities, unlock group-based milestones, and benefit from mutual encouragement and accountability.

+These features are designed to increase motivation through **friendly competition**, **social support**, and **collective achievements**.

+### Freemium, Accessible, and Ethical Monetisation

+CITY WALK follows a **freemium model** that prioritises inclusivity and fair design:

+- **Free users** have full access to:
+  - Step tracking
+  - City building
+  - Social features
+  - Base-level progression

+No essential features are locked behind paywalls.
+Monetisation is built to enhance, not restrict, the user experience—ensuring that users can play meaningfully without ever needing to pay.